Beaten by a cash offer on your last real estate offer to purchase? You’re not alone.

 Many buyers have seen their neighbors’ homes sell for big bucks, and they start seeing dollar signs.
-If money is a primary motivator for your seller, be prepared to offer more than an all-cash buyer to level the playing field.
+If money is a primary motivator for your seller, be prepared to offer more than a cash buyer to level the playing field.

 Purchase Offer Appeal Strategies:

 - Share your financial situation; credit score, cash reserves, debt to equity, and employment status.

 - Put down at least 20%.
 Increasing your down payment increases the probability that your financing will get approved smoothly.
 Many things can go awry, such as appraisals coming in lower than expected, but this helps mitigate that risk.

 Don’t be greedy with earnest money.
 Always be prepared to give what the seller is asking.
 Better yet, double the earnest money deposit – just make sure you include real estate offer contingencies to get it back should the deal collapse due to financing or an unforeseen major property issue.